 HOW YOU WILL BE ASSESSED

-Year 1 (AS) – one exam 80% plus three short practical assessments adding up to 20% of the year’s marks.
+Year 1 (AS) – one exam, three short practical assessments worth 20%

-Year 2 (A-Level) – two exams plus a practical assessment through design, construction and testing of a project worth 20%.
+Year 2 (A-Level) – two exams and practical assessment through design, construction and testing of a project worth 20%.

 Many students progress on to university courses, especially Electronic or Electrical engineering.
 Others progress onto apprenticeship schemes with companies such as Sellafield, United Utilities and Jaguar-Land Rover, often engineering-based.